khan4019/front-end-Interview-Questions/README.md

   1. Does margin-top or margin-bottom has effect on inline element?
   1. Does padding-top or padding-bottom has effect on inline element?
   1. Does padding-left or padding-right or margin-left or margin-right has effect on inline element?
-  1. If you have a <p> element with font-size: 10rem, will the text be responsive when the user resizes / drags the browser window?
+  1. If you have a &lt;p&gt; element with font-size: 10rem, will the text be responsive when the user resizes / drags the browser window?
   1. The pseudo class :checked will select inputs with type radio or checkbox, but not
   1. In a HTML document, the pseudo class :root always refers to the element.
   1. The translate() function can move the position of an element on the z-axis.